flatterline/flatterline.com/_posts/2012-01-12-entrepreneurship-series-interview-with-paul-kenjora.md

 ---
 author: Ralph Miller
+excerpt:
-excerpt: In the first of our Entrepreneurship Series blog posts, I interview Paul Kenjora, an entrepreneur who raised $1.5 million in Arizona for his tech startup.
+  In the first of our Entrepreneurship Series blog posts, we interview Paul Kenjora, an entrepreneur who raised $1.5 million in Arizona for his tech startup.
 In this interview, he talks lessons learned from running a funded startup.
 image:
   url: /images/paul-kenjora.jpg
   title: Entrepreneur Paul Kenjora
   alt: Paul Kenjora
 layout: post
 tags:
-- Entrepreneurship
+- entrepreneurship series
-- Startups
+- startups
-- Entrepreneur Interview
+- interview
-title: Interview with Entrepreneur Paul Kenjora
+title: "Entrepreneurship Series: Interview with Paul Kenjora"
 published: false
 ---

-#ENTREPRENEURSHIP SERIES: Interview with Paul Kenjora

-You may never have heard of Paul Kenjora, but anyone who's able to raise $1.5 million for a startup is worth listening to.
-In this article, Paul shares some of his thoughts about entrepreneurship, startups, funding, what works and what doesn't work.
+You may not have heard of Paul Kenjora, but anyone who's able to raise $1.5 million for a startup is worth listening to.
+In this article, Paul shares some of his thoughts about entrepreneurship, startups, funding, what worked for him and what didn't.

-##What Projects Are You Working On Now
+## What Projects Are You Working On Now

 Launch it to your customers, not your friends.
 I'm more interested in marketing than getting feedback about how cool my project is.

-This goes way back to ASU, I hung out with a crowd of starup people.
-Every one of my friends is involved in a starup today.
+This goes way back to ASU, I hung out with a crowd of startup people.
+Every one of my friends is involved in a startup today.
 They were exactly the wrong way to do a startup each time...

 I have three startups